 Experiencing anxiety is very common, however, when these sporadic episodes of feeling anxious and worried become more intense and more regular, anxiety can begin to seriously affect your mental health and well-being.

-At Nova Recovery, we help people who are suffering from long periods of anxiety and panic attacks with our hospital led recovery model which focuses on the biological and psychological responses to stress, anxiety, burnout, and associated addictive behaviours.
+At Nova Recovery Scotland, we help people who are suffering from long periods of anxiety and panic attacks with our hospital led recovery model which focuses on the biological and psychological responses to stress, anxiety, burnout, and associated addictive behaviours.

 Our anxiety treatment plan includes a wide variety of psychological therapies including cognitive behavioural therapy (CBT) to ease your feelings of anxiety.